-Commonly known as farting, passing wind, or having gas, flatulence is a medical term for releasing gas from the digestive system through the anus.
-It occurs when gas collects inside the digestive system, and is a normal process.
+Also known as farting, passing wind, or having gas, flatulence is a medical term for releasing gas from the digestive system through the anus.
+It happens when gas collects inside the digestive system and is a normal process.

 Gas collects in two main ways.
-Swallowing air while you eat or drink can cause oxygen and nitrogen to collect in the digestive tract.
-Second, as you digest food, digestive gases such as hydrogen, methane, and carbon dioxide collect.
+Swallowing air (aerophagia) while you eat or drink can cause oxygen and nitrogen to collect in the digestive tract.
+Second, as your body breaks down food, gases like hydrogen, methane, and carbon dioxide collect in the digestive tract.
 Either method can cause flatulence.

 Reasons that you may swallow more air than normal include: